Trayshar/Hephaestus-LineageOS/README.md

 ## Features
 - No GApps, MircoG is used instead
-- Built upon LineageOS 19.1, providing a stable Android 12 system
+- Built upon LineageOS 20.0, providing a stable Android 13 system
 - Uses Bromite, a privacy-enhanced chromium fork, as default WebView and Browser

 ## Known issues
-- No internet over wifi hotspot ([#4657](https://gitlab.com/LineageOS/issues/android/-/issues/4657))
-- AudioFX is not working
+- AudioFX is not working.
+Maybe related to my using `Soundcore Space A40` earphones which have their own companion app
-- Connecting to WLAN while playing music over bluetooth will crash the bt-wlan driver
+- Default lineageos apps are shipped

 ## TODO
 - Investigate suspicious blobs in `vendor/motorola/exynos9610-common/`